 the Attendance book.
 Please complete and hand this to a staff member.

-Our 'Kick-Start to Kinder' timetable at the beginning of the year means that the children attend in smaller groups for a shorter amount of time.
+Our 'Kick-Start to Kinder' timetable for 3 year olds at the beginning of the year means that the children attend in smaller groups for a shorter amount of time.

 This enables us to easily establish secure, nurturing relationships and to quickly deal with any separation issues that may occur.
 Children need to feel safe and happy to effectively learn and develop; we aim for an environment where this happens.